SocketBulb/server/README.md

 ## Get Started

-1. Make sure you have Node.js, NPM and/or Yarn installed.
+1. Make sure you have Node.js, NPM and Yarn installed.
 2. Install all dependencies (use either, not both)

   **Yarn**